 According to the United Nations, the world’s population reached seven billion in late 2011.
-For many, this landmark was seen as a clear sign of crisis: an indication that humans are reproducing unchecked, leading us into a future of increasing poverty, food shortages, conflict, and environmental degradation.
-But a growing group of demographers is convinced that the UN is wrong: the planet faces not a population bomb, but a population bust.
-For most of history, population decline has been the result of catastrophe — environmental events, famine, or disease.
+For many, this landmark was seen as a clear sign of crisis: an indication that humans are reproducing unchecked, leading us into a future of increasing poverty, food shortages, conflict and environmental degradation.
+But a growing group of demographers is convinced that the United Nations is wrong: the planet faces not a population bomb but a population bust.
+For most of history, population decline has been the result of catastrophe — environmental events, famine or disease.
 Now, however, fertility rates are falling for a different reason: we’re choosing to have fewer kids.

-Amidst warnings of overpopulation, such a trend might seem like a good thing, especially for the environment.
-But, a declining population will also lead to massive economic upheaval, with fewer people available each year to buy houses and cars and baby strollers, and fewer taxpayers available to support the health-care needs of an aging population.
-And when some of the big superpowers, like Russia and China, start losing population, the tensions could strain hopes for world peace.
+Amid warnings of overpopulation, such a trend might seem like a good thing, especially for the environment.
+But a declining population will also lead to massive economic upheaval, with fewer people available each year to buy houses, cars and baby strollers, and fewer taxpayers available to support the health-care needs of an aging population.
+And when some of the big superpowers, such as Russia and China, start losing population, the tensions could strain hopes for world peace.

-In this presentation, Bricker and Ibbitson assert that to combat depopulation, nations must embrace both values - though the first is difficult and the second, for some, may prove impossible.
+In this presentation, Bricker and Ibbitson assert that, to combat depopulation, nations must embrace both values, although the first is difficult and the second, for some, may prove impossible.